shades-7/Mind-Dump/README.md

 ### Description
 It's a full stack website on  JS and firebase .
-One has alots of thoughts bumping to their head whole day some of them are important but we forget it later so here come Mind Dump where user signIn to store their thoughts and tasks.
+One has alots of thoughts bumping to their head whole day some of them are important but we forget it later so here comes the Mind Dump where user signIn to store their thoughts and tasks.

 ### Backend
 firebase is an amazing services provided by google.